dbuenzli/jsonc/README.md

-    opam install jsonm jsonc             # jsonm backend opam install js_of_ocaml jsonc       # js_of_ocaml backend opam isntall jsonm js_of_ocaml jsonc # all backends
+    opam install jsonm jsonc             # jsonm backend opam install js_of_ocaml jsonc       # js_of_ocaml backend opam install jsonm js_of_ocaml jsonc # all backends

 If you don't use `opam` consult the [`opam`](opam) file for build instructions.